one of my favorite projects and yes the windows still look great

 With white casings around our kitchen windows, the almond window trim package was a huge mistake.
-And, those mismatched almond windows against the white window moldings was the motivatation I needed to learn how to paint vinyl windows.
+It was my mistake and there was no way to pin this on my husband.
+And, those mismatched almond windows against the white window moldings were the motivation I needed to learn how to paint vinyl windows.

 My first attempt to paint the vinyl windows was unsuccessful.
 I used a paintbrush and white primer and just painted over the almond trim.

-But with the visible brush strokes, paint drips and the crank handles (which is what I loved about my new windows), the paint brush application was a fail.
-I shut dow the project site and drove to Home Depot.
+But with the visible brush strokes, paint drips, and the crank handles (which is what I loved about my new windows), the paintbrush application was a fail.
+I shut down the project site and drove to Home Depot.

-To prep the window, I lightly sanded the vinyl trim and cleaned the window to remove any dust or errant bugs.
+Before I painted the window I lightly sanded the vinyl trim and cleaned the window to remove any dust or bugs.

 Neither do well around spray paint.

-For the first coat, I used only a spray primer.
-And, finished with two coats of a primer + white spray paint.
+I used a spray primer for the first coat and finished with two coats of the primer + white spray paint combo.

-Next time, I will skip the first can of primer and just use the primer+paint combo spray paint.
+Next time, I will just use the primer+paint combo spray paint.

 The dual primer and paint combo provided great coverage and meant one less step to screw up the window finish.

-The spray paint went over the window crank like the first coat of a new bottle of OPI nail polish; a smooth finish with instant results.
+The spray paint went over the window crank like the first coat of a new bottle of OPI nail polish; a smooth finish with instant glam.

-And, guess what?
-As soon as I stepped away from the window I knew I had found the best technique to paint vinyl windows for my skill level and pay grade.
+As soon as I stepped away from the window I knew I had used the best technique to paint vinyl windows for my skill level and pay grade.

 The spray paint adhered to the vinyl with a smooth finish.
-There was a bit of overspray on to the windows, but it was an easy cleanup with a razor blade.
+There was a bit of overspray onto the windows, but it was an easy cleanup with a razor blade and window cleaner.

 Painted Vinyl Window Update:

 After almost two years the painted vinyl windows look great.
-And that crank window that I was so nervous to paint?
+And the crank window that I was so nervous to paint?
 It looks great and is used quite a bit in the summer.

-I am so pleased with the results of painting vinyl windows.
+I am so pleased with the results of my painted vinyl windows.